 For Eukaryotic chromosomes, there are multiple replicons per chromosome.
 The definition of replicons is somewhat confused with mitochondria, as they use unidirectional replication with two separate origins.

-Detailed Explanation about Replicons:
+Detailed Explanation about Replicons

 - It is critical that all the DNA in a cell be replicated once, and only once, per cell cycle.
-Jacob, Brenner, and Cuzin defined a replicon the unit in which the cell controls individual acts of replication.
+Jacob, Brenner, and Cuzin defined a replicon as the unit in which the cell controls individual acts of replication.

 - The replicon initiates and completes synthesis once per cell cycle.
-Control is exerted primarily at initiation.
+Control is exerted primarily at the initiation.
 They proposed that an initiator protein interacted with a DNA sequence, called a replicator, to start replication.

 - The replicator can be identified genetically as a DNA sequence required for replication, whereas the origin is defined by physical or biochemical methods as the DNA sequence at which replication begins.